 Enterprise funds distinguish operating revenues and expenses from non-operating items.
-Operating revenues and expenses generally result from providing services and production and delivering goods in connection with a proprietary fund's principal ongoing operations.
+Operating revenues and expenses generally result from providing services and production and delivering goods in connection with a proprietary fund's principal b.
+Basis of Accounting (Continued)

+ongoing operations.
 The principal operating revenues of the Agency are charges to member communities for sales and services.
 Operating expenses for enterprise funds include the cost of sales and services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.

-d.
+c.
 Capital Assets - Property, Plant, and Equipment